How to Learn Spanish in 3 Months: 6 Effective Steps to Get There

 If someone holds the door open for you at the market, thank them in Spanish.

 The point is to speak.
 A lot.
-As in all the time.

 Making mistakes is fine—everyone makes them!
 As you learn, your pronunciation will improve.
 Words that initially seemed difficult to pronounce will begin to roll off your tongue.

 Remember, too, that mistakes are learning opportunities.
 You’ll remember what you got wrong last time and incorporate that lesson the next time you use the phrase.

 5. Go to a Spanish-speaking Country (Or Bring One to You)